 Table 5 Particle Size Distribution for Testing Alternative Post-Construction BMPs from the field, not altered by adding aggregate or subjecting to unusually high sediment loads such as those from unstabilized construction disturbance.
 The storm water runoff used for field testing shall be representative of runoff from the proposed installation site for the alternative BMP after all construction activities have ceased and the ground has been stabilized.
 The influent and effluent TSS concentrations of storm water runoff must be collected in the field.
-For an alternative BMP to be acceptable, the test results must demonstrate the minimum treatment rate is 80% TSS removal for influent concentrations equal to or greater than 100 mg/L TSS.
-If the influent the field, then the BMP must achieve an average effluent concentration less than or equal to 20 mg/L TSS.
+For an alternative BMP to be acceptable, the test results must demonstrate the minimum treatment rate is 80% TSS removal for influent concentrations of used alternative BMP is less than 100 mg/L TSS in the field, then the BMP must achieve an average effluent concentration less than or equal to 20 mg/L TSS.